TeamRizu/outfox-wiki/content/dev/mode-support/tja-support.md

-_Written and Maintained by Squirrel, with thanks to Taiko-web, and members of the TJADB community_
+_Written and Maintained with ♡ by Squirrel, with thanks to Taiko-web, and members of the TJADB and Taiko international community_